 To adjust the focus of the lens you will need to turn the lens slowly either clockwise or counterclockwise until the desired image appears.
-DO NOT overturn the lens in either direction as it will be out of focus and may cause damage to the camera.
+DO NOT overturn the lens in either direction as it will be out of focus and may damage the camera.
+Unless you want to substitute the lens DO NOT unscrew more than 1.0mm apart from the Fixed Lens Assembly.

-To help you get the best image quality, keep in mind that while adjusting the DCS-5300G's focus you can preview the image quality from your Web browser.
+To help you get the best image quality, keep in mind that while adjusting the DCS-2000's focus you can preview the image quality from your Web browser.
 Note: